 Succession planning is a series of actions you can take to identify the next leaders of your business.
 With the right talent management and succession planning tools, you can turn today's star performers into tomorrow's leaders.

 Succession planning is important because as your company grows, so too will your leadership personnel.
 As an ongoing concern, your organization needs to consider retirement and attrition an unavoidable reality.
 To ensure the seamless transition of roles and responsibilities without a loss in efficiency, you need to implement succession planning tools in advance.

 Your business goals.
-A company needs to make sure its business is aligned around its strategy.
-In a recent study, Timothy Devinney, a professor of strategy at the University of Technology in Sydney, Australia, reported that only 29.3% of people can correctly pick the strategy statement of their own organization.
+A company needs to make sure its business is aligned with its strategy.
+In a recent study, Timothy Devinney, a professor of Strategy at the University of Technology in Sydney, Australia, reported that only 29.3% of people can correctly pick the strategy statement of their own organization.
 Skilled workers only become top performers when their goals are aligned with business objectives and their energy is directed at the right targets.

 Leadership succession planning is a long game.
 That means the sooner you get started, the better.

 Step 1.
 Identify the essential qualities of your current leadership personnel.

 Determine what makes your current leaders successful.
 It’s likely that their strength profile is a combination of field experience and definable skills.
 Try to distill those qualities into the most pertinent and trainable traits.